Hearsay (album)

 Hearsay is the second solo studio album by American recording artist Alexander O'Neal.
-It was originally released in July 1987, on the labels Tabu and Epic as the follow-up to O'Neal's critically and commercially successful 1985 album Alexander O'Neal.
+It was released on July 29, 1987 by Tabu and Epic as the follow-up to O'Neal's critically and commercially successful studio album Alexander O'Neal (1985).
 Hearsay explores similar genres to those of Alexander O'Neal including pop, R&B, soul, post-disco, funk, and adult contemporary music, while also incorporating a newer genre, new jack swing.
 The songs were recorded from 1986 to 1987 in sessions that took place at Flyte Time Productions, Inc. Studio A & B in Minneapolis, Minnesota, assisted by R&B songwriting and record production team Jimmy Jam and Terry Lewis.
 It features contributions from guest musicians, including Cherrelle, David Eiland, and Lisa Keith, and is generally regarded as the culmination of the smoother, more adult-oriented sound of O'Neal's early work.

 On release, the album was received favourably by the majority of music critics.
 O'Neal's most commercially successful solo album, in the United States it went on to peak at number 29 on the Billboard 200 and number two on Top R&B/Hip-Hop Albums.
 The album was even more successful in the United Kingdom, peaking at number four and producing seven charting singles, including five top 40 hits.
 "Fake" peaked at number 33 on the UK Singles Chart; "Criticize" peaked at number four; "Never Knew Love Like This" at number 26; "The Lovers" at number 28; "(What Can I Say) To Make You Love Me" at number 27; "Sunshine" at number 72.
 Several remixes of the album's songs also charted: "Fake '88", (No. 16); "Hearsay '89", (No. 56).
 Two of the tracks, "Fake" and "Criticize", were also popular anthems in UK dance clubs.
 The album went on to be certified gold by the RIAA on October 20, 1987.
 In the UK, it sold more than 900,000 copies, being certified 3× Platinum by the BPI.

 The album was re-released on 6 May 2013 on Tabu's new Re-born imprint featuring rare bonus content.
 The reissue is a 2-CD set with the original album digitally remastered from the original 1/2" mix tapes; the bonus content consists of associated 7" and 12" mixes.